Ripple Effects

 A friend and I were shocked into silence and stillness ... the owl walked up and down the planking as we held our breath ...
 I eventually crawled below the window to get my small camera and ventured closer to take some shots through another window directly opposite the pool ... the owl continued walking as we watched for many minutes.
 Finally, I felt compelled to go outside, and as I quietly opened the door, he flew up into the weeping birch tree, and then off into the meadow.
 This felt like an acknowledgement and visitation from Courtney.

-Owls are part of many cosmologies ... myth and mystery abound, as it is said that owls embody spirits of the dead ... and were mystical companion to the Greek goddess, Athena, and other feminine deities.
+Owls are part of many cosmologies ... myth and mystery abound, as it is said that owls embody spirits of the dead ... and were mystical companions to the Greek goddess, Athena, and other feminine deities.
 Several indigenous traditions have stories of an Owl Being that stands at a fork in the road in the sky - in the Milky Way star path that leads to the land of the dead.
 Among the Ojibwa, one word for the passageway over which the dead had to pass to the afterlife is the Owl Bridge.

 The owl is described as a bird of the night, a symbol of the darkness within, the place in which humans hide their secrets. ... in some traditions he is known as the ‘night eagle.’